tesfalem2/Indicators-Hydrological-Alterations/README.md

         number of rise
         number of fall

 We provided a code to calculate all the above 32 IHA parameters in the MATLAB code.
-There are five MATLAB codes to calculate the five groups of IHA as Group1.mat, Group2.mat, Group3.mat, Group4.mat, Group5.mat.
+There are five MATLAB codes to calculate the five groups of IHA, as Group1.mat, Group2.mat, Group3.mat, Group4.mat, Group5.mat.
-In these codes we calculated the IHA parameters for one gauged catchment (#01 @Bilate) using streamflow time series data in the historical period (1995-2007).
+In these codes, we calculated the IHA parameters for one gauged catchment (#01 @Bilate) using streamflow time series data in the historical period (1995-2007).

 language: Matlab